bruprod/pymongo_cache/README.md

     - all functions which are not listed above are not cached and are directly forwarded to the pymongo collection class

 - Parameters for the MongoClientWithCache
-    - cache_backend: The cache backend to use (default: InMemoryCacheBackend)
+    - cache_backend: The cache backend to use (default: CacheBackend.IN_MEMORY)
-    - cache_strategy: The cache strategy to use (default: LRU)
+    - cache_strategy: The cache strategy to use (default: CacheStrategy.LRU)
-    - functions_to_cache: The functions which should be cached (default: ["find", "find_one", "aggregate"])
+    - functions_to_cache: The functions which should be cached (default: CacheFunction.FIND, CacheFunction.FIND_ONE, CacheFunction.AGGREGATE)
     - cache_cleanup_cycle_time: The interval in seconds in which the cleanup function is called (default: 5.)
+    - max_num_items: The maximum size of the cache (default: 1000)
+    - max_item_size: The maximum size of an item in the cache (default: 1000000)
+    - ttl: The time to live of an item in the cache in seconds (default: None)

+Those parameters can be set in the constructor of the MongoClientWithCache and are forwarded to the MongoCollectionWithCache.
+So the parameters directly steer the behaviour of the MongoCollectionWithCache.

 ## Requirements

 - pymongo must be installed